Podcasts and Capital

 Clubhouse and social audio apps

-In their quest to find ways to exploit audio as a platform, many VCs have landed on Clubhouse.
-Clubhouse is a live audio streaming app, where participants join rooms and interact in real-time.
+In their quest to find ways to leverage audio as a platform, many VCs have turned to Clubhouse.
+Clubhouse is a live audio streaming app where participants join rooms and interact in real-time.

 I enjoy conversations on Clubhouse and Twitter Spaces, but I think folks are too bullish on the format.

-I'm honestly confused by Clubhouse's 1 billion dollar valuation.
-I can't see social audio being widely adopted.
-In 2021, I see it being used primarily by early adopters, but not the general population.
-And, once the pandemic ends (and folks can meet IRL) I anticipate social audio app usage will diminish.
+I'm honestly confused by Clubhouse's $1 billion dollar valuation.
+I don't see social audio being widely adopted.
+Currently, it's being used primarily by early adopters, but not the general population.
+And, once the pandemic ends (and people can meet in person), I anticipate social audio app usage will decrease.

 Already, we're seeing "Clubhouse burnout."
-Hosting a room takes hours of time to gain traction (sometimes as long as 6-8 hours!).
+Hosting a room takes hours to gain traction (sometimes as long as 6-8 hours!).
 As a listener, you can wait for hours to get a chance to speak or to garner any valuable insight or entertainment.
-Paradoxically: as more participants join a Clubhouse room the less opportunity for participation there is.
+Paradoxically, as more participants join a Clubhouse room, the fewer opportunities for participation there are.

 Podcasting isn't broken